CS-LNU-Learning-Objects/web-application-architecture/continuous.md

 This means checking code for syntax error, runs some code hinting to check that the code standard is meet (optional).
 This is of course something that the developer should check by her/himself but the CI pipeline should have some automated tool that guarantee that code not following the correct standard will end up in the shared repository.

 3. **Pre-deployed tests**
-In this step runs all types of test that don´t need code to be deployed to a server.
+In this step you run all types of test that don´t need code to be deployed to a server.
 This is mainly [unit tests](https://en.wikipedia.org/wiki/Unit_testing) or maybe some [functional tests](https://en.wikipedia.org/wiki/Functional_testing).
 Tests running in this steps should be easy to write and fast to execute.

 4. **Packing and deploying to test environment**.
 In this step code files should be compressed and minified (or maybe turn into WAR- or JAR-files).
 Static stuff should be send to your CDN for faster presentation.
-If you are working with [containers](./containers.md) the container should be created with all it dependencies required to run your application.
+If you are working with [containers](https://github.com/CS-LNU-Learning-Objects/web-application-architecture/blob/master/containers.md) the container should be created with all it dependencies required to run your application.
 The container is then deployed to a test environment.

 5. **Post-deployed testing**
 When your application is deployed to the testing environment you can run test that ensure that the integration is OK, including functional, integration and performance tests.
 In the CI you also may have some manual testing (QA- Quality Assurance) of the application.